g4b0/silverstripe-searchable-dataobjects/README.md

 ### TODO

  * Add other search method in configuration
- * Add page lenght in configuration
+ * Add page length in configuration

 ### Suggested modules